iotaledger/blueprints/tangle-data-storage/deployment-and-testing.md

 This page is the front end to the application, which you can use to test it.

-## Test the Tangle data storage app
+## Test the Tangle Data Storage App

 1. Select a file, and see that the other fields are automatically populated with metadata